Bonheur-Mwu/plsql-window-functions--MWUNGERI---Bonheur-/README.md

    ### all above queris and results are included in document uploaded.

 ## Results analysis
-1. Descriptive – What happened? (conducting reseach on top product, trending products).
+1. Descriptive – What happened?
+      Sales increased steadily from January to June.
+Soft drinks led in Kigali, while coffee and tea were top in other regions.
+A few loyal customers (top quartile) generated most revenue.

-2. Diagnostic: Why it happened ( to get customer preferences, promotions).
+2. Diagnostic: Why it happened?
+      Urban demand explains soft drink dominance in Kigali, while cultural habits drive coffee/tea sales elsewhere.
+Growth spikes, especially in May, were likely due to promotions or seasonal demand.
-3. Prescriptive: What to do next (focus marketing on best-sellers, reward top spenders).
+3. Prescriptive: What to do next?
+       Urban demand explains soft drink dominance in Kigali, while cultural habits drive coffee/tea sales elsewhere.
+Growth spikes, especially in May, were likely due to promotions or seasonal demand.

 ## References
 i.
 W3schools